Tushar Mountains: Watershed

 The Tushars contain a variety of intermittent and perennial streams that receive their flow from the annual snowpack.
 The entire watershed region is divided into two main watershed locations:

 Beaver River originates in the Tushar Mountains east of Beaver at the confluence of the South Fork and several other creeks and springs.
 It drains west past Beaver and Milford and the southern end of the Mineral Range then turns north and disappears into the ground at the Beaver Bottoms near Red Rock Knoll and Black Rock in Millard County.
 In earlier days it was known for its large number of beaver colonies.
 Jedediah Smith called it "The Lost River" and Dominguez and Escalante called it "El Rio de Tejedor" (The Beaver River).

 The Sevier River, extending 383 miles (616 km), is the longest Utah river entirely in the state and drains an extended chain of mountain farming valleys to the intermittent Sevier Lake.
 The Upper Sevier is used extensively for irrigation; consequently, Sevier Lake is now essentially dry.
 Sevier Lake is a remnant of Lake Bonneville, a freshwater lake covering much of Utah's western and northwestern portions.

 Some of the more prominent creeks and streams are:

-Clear Creek, Pine Creek, Beaver Creek, Cottonwood Creek, and other small streams drain into the Sevier River.
+Clear Creek, Pine Creek, Beaver Creek, Cottonwood Creek, Cullen Creek and other small streams drain into the Sevier River.
 All the watershed from the Tushars has a final terminus in Sevier Lake, located in western Utah, and is part of the Great Basin.
 No water reaches any ocean from the Tushars.

 The Tushar Mountain range is part of a temperate coniferous forest ecoregion.
 Common trees include ponderosa pine, Rocky Mountain Douglas-fir, subalpine fir, Engelmann spruce, trembling aspen, and Gambel oak.
 The Tushars contains several old growth stands of pine, some of which are the oldest in the state of Utah.